RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/14-Other-Query-Flags.md

 ## The “-S” (“--resources) Query Flag

-The "-S" ("--resources") query flag seach in other **mirrored** databases, such as: RIPE-GRS or ARIN-GRS, not only the RIPE Database.
+The “-S” (“--resources”) query flag seach in other **mirrored** databases, such as: RIPE-GRS or ARIN-GRS, not only the RIPE Database.
     For example:
         whois -S ARIN-GRS 193.201.1.1